Hairy Bikers Slow Cooker Lamb Tagine Recipe

 • Fresh coriander, to serve

-How To Make Hairy Bikers Slow Cooker Lamb Tagine
+How to Make Slow Cooker Lamb Tagine

 Hairy Bikers Slow Cooker Lamb Tagine Recipe